ABDULRAHMAN-ALSAADI/ABDULRAHMAN-ALSAADI/README.md

 # 💫 About Me:
-I am a second-year mechatronics engineering student with a passion for robotics, automation, and embedded systems.
+I am a 3rd-year mechatronics engineering student with a passion for robotics, automation, and embedded systems.
 I enjoy tackling challenging problems and turning innovative ideas into reality.
 My goal is to contribute to cutting-edge technologies that make a positive impact on society.

 ## 🌐 Socials: